johannesmutter/promptly/README.md

 # Promptly

+Craft your next prompt in Promptly.

 Promptly is a prompt management platform for prompt-based generative AI platforms.
 It provides a range of features to help users manage their prompts easily.
 Promptly offers a prompt archive, conversational search, prompt gallery, and prompt design interface.

-The platform is built using SvelteKit and GPT3.5 by OpenAI.
+The Promptly Designer splits prompts into blocks to overcome token limits.
+Chain blocks to build workflows and explore them in different views (Promptly Pro).

 ## Features